mkiang/narcan/README.md

 ## Introduction
 Certain types of deaths, including drug overdoses or opioid-related deaths, are defined by an [ICD code](http://www.who.int/classifications/icd/en/) in both the underlying cause field and one of the twenty possible contributory cause fields.
 Therefore, in order to tabulate these deaths, researches cannot use [compressed mortality files (CMF)](https://www.cdc.gov/nchs/data_access/cmf.htm) (which contain only underlying cause of death), but rather must use [multiple cause of death (MCOD)](https://wonder.cdc.gov/mcd.html) data.

-This simple package aims to make common operations---such as downloading, munging, and cleaning---on MCOD data easier.
+This simple package aims to make common operations --- such as downloading, munging, and cleaning --- on MCOD data easier.

 Additionally, this package includes data necessary for calculating rates.
 Specifically, standard populations and annual US population counts from 1979 to 2015.

+This package is largely the result of our internal code getting reused for multiple papers --- therefore, the scope and usefulness of the code is likely limited.
+We're releasing it publicly just in the hopes that other researchers will learn from our mistakes.

 ## Installation
 Use `devtools::install_github("mkiang/narcan")` to install the current version.
 We have no plans of submitting this package to CRAN.